Installation and Configuration Guide for Context Directory Agent, Release 1.0

 Registered Devices

-Registered Devices page displays a list of consumer devices that are connected to CDA and have been subscribed to receive mapping updates for specific IP addresses (On demand with registration), or for the entire mapping database (Full download with registration).
+Registered Devices page displays a list of consumer devices that are connected to CDA and have been subscribed to receive mapping updates for specific IP Addresses (On demand with registration), or for the entire mapping database (Full download with registration).

 Note that some consumer devices do not register for updates, and will not show up in this page, even though they communicate with CDA as required.
 For such devices, this does not indicate any issue.
-The Cisco WSA is an example of such a device.
+Cisco WSA is an example of such a device.

 To view all the registered devices, click on the Registered Devices tab in the home page.